 There are many online tools to help you check if your internet service is fast enough to UCaaS.
 We also have one here.

 While you may not always experience any issues while browsing the internet or streaming videos and music, it does not mean your ISP and your service is sufficient for UCaaS.
 Unlike streaming and web browsing, which utilizes your download bandwidth; with UCaaS, you are also utilizing your upload bandwidth.
 Not all ISPs provide the same quality service and speed when it comes to your upload bandwidth.
-Always consider the amount of users and the internet related activities throughout the work day when selecting the internet service type for your organization.
+Always consider the number of users and the internet-related activities throughout the work day when selecting the internet service type for your organization.

 When using equipment issued by your ISP, these devices are typically optimized for convenience and not for performance.
-Reducing the amount of configurable options to ensure minimal support is required.
+Reducing the number of configurable options to ensure minimal support is required.
 Our recommendation is to request or purchase a stand alone modem and a separate firewall or router if you plan to use physical endpoints with your service.
 Simply disabling SIP-ALG helps resolve majority of issues your users may be experiencing.